Content Reveal: No heading was specified

 While in NMSU, I received my undergraduate degree in journalism and mass communications, although I did substantial work in other fields, including philosophy and biology.
 Before pursuing a career in philosophy, I worked at various newspapers as a design editor, copy editor, and special sections editor.
 I left the field of newspaper journalism at the same time as most of the advertisers and content creators fled to the Internet.
 Instead, I moved to the far more employable career as an academic philosopher.
 If this doesn’t work out, poet laureate seems like a good backup career. 🙂

 What I Like

-In my hypothetical spare time, I like to draw comics, write microfiction or screenplays, play poker, develop card games, do mixed martial arts, and drink mezcal or fine tequila with my friends.
-For the first few years of my graduate career, my friends and I would try a new restaurant every week.
-Now, we just host a rotating ‘dinner club,’ which has turned into a salon of sorts.
+In my hypothetical spare time, I like to draw comics, write microfiction or screenplays, play poker, develop card games, do mixed martial arts, and drink palomas with friends.
+For the first few years of my graduate career, my friends and I would try a new restaurant every week, my last few years, we hosted a rotating ‘dinner club;’ in my postdoc, we organized a regular salon; and in Reno, I’ve been organizing the Thought on Tap, volunteering with Big Brothers Big Sisters of Northern Nevada, and several other projects.
 I regularly have a side project of some sort, usually leading to tangible results.
 You should check out my various non-philosophical ventures here.

 Follow me on Twitter, on Academia.edu, Phil Papers, or on Google Scholar.
 Note: only Twitter and Google Scholar updates regularly.